Budapest 3rd constituency

 The 3rd constituency of Budapest (Budapesti 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 03.
 OEVK.

 Since 2022, it has been represented by Miklós Hajnal of the Momentum party.

 Geography

-The 3rd constituency is located in western part of Buda.
+The 3rd constituency is located in the western part of Buda.

-The constituency borders with 4th constituency to the north, 1st constituency to the east, 2nd constituency to the south and 2nd constituency of Pest County to the west.
+The constituency borders the 4th constituency to the north, the 1st constituency to the east, the 2nd constituency to the south and the 2nd constituency of Pest County to the west.

 List of districts

 The constituency includes the following municipalities: